kifil/NotesAPI/README.md

 # Setup

-1. Install microsoft .net core:
+1. Install the microsoft .net core SDK: https://www.microsoft.com/net/download/core
 2. Clone this repository
 3. Open command line
 4. Run the following commands:
-    1. cd [Cirectory with the .csproj file]
+    1. cd [Directory with the .csproj file]
     2. dotnet restore
     3. dotnet run
-6. Open a browser window with the port specified
+6. Open a browser window with the url listed in command line
+7. Optional: Navigate to [local url]/api/notes to see any saved notes

 # API
 ##### Note Model